 - What was the relationship, if any, between the device and the reported event?

-If the person gathering information from the complainant cannot immediately identify a cause code, or the incident involves a serious injury or death, then it is important to gather as much information as possible.
+If the person gathering information from the complainant cannot immediately identify a cause code, or the incident involves a severe injury or death, then it is essential to collect as much information as possible.
 Typically, the complainant will be asked to return the device to determine if the device malfunctioned.

 Verification of Cause